2533-Emergency Medical Services Agency Specialist

 KNOWLEDGE, SKILLS, AND ABILITIES

-Ability and Skill to: Assess and resolve problems in a complex, interdisciplinary setting; accurately extract, analyze, compile and interpret clinical and other information; prepare clear concise narratives, statistical and graphic reports; deal tactfully and effectively, using discretion and sound judgement with a variety of staff; direct subordinates in the performance of duties; communicate effectively both verbally and in, writing.
+Ability or Skill to: Assess and resolve problems in a complex, interdisciplinary setting; accurately extract, analyze, compile and interpret clinical and other information; prepare clear concise narratives, statistical and graphic reports; deal tactfully and effectively, using discretion and sound judgement with a variety of staff; direct subordinates in the performance of duties; communicate effectively both verbally and in, writing.

 MINIMUM QUALIFICATIONS